-Increased dam construction requirements have had a significant impact on the transportation of environmental waste.
-Haulage costs have therefore increased, and affected the optimized pit shell shape and size.
-The Cu cut-off is now variable, based on the hauling and drilling costs of different lithology types, and the location of the material.
-Such an approach resulted in changes in Mineral Reserve.
+Increased consumable prices have negatively affected variable costs for both haulage and drilling.
+This increase impacted the optimized pit shell shape and size.
+The Cu cut-off is variable, based on the hauling and drilling costs of different lithology types, and the location of the material.